RunestoneInteractive/thinkcspy/_sources/PythonTurtle/IterationSimplifiesourTurtleProgram.rst

    :prefix: turtle-6-
    :start: 1

-Iteration Simplifies our Turtle Program
+Iteration Simplifies Our Turtle Program
 ---------------------------------------

 To draw a square we'd like to do the same thing four times --- move the turtle forward some distance and turn 90 degrees.
 We previously used 8 lines of Python code to have alex draw the four sides of a